jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 $$Square\ Density = \frac{Track\ Count}{Area * Duration * Concentration}$$

-The area of a square is calculated with the following data: 0.1602804 µm per pixel, 512 pixels in a row (or column).
+The area of a square is calculated with the following data: 0.1602804 micrometer per pixel, 512 pixels in a row (or column).

 $$Square\ Area = \left(\frac{0.1602804*512}{Nr\ of\ Squares\ in\ Row} \right)^{2}$$